Made Andhika

-I Made Andhika Pradana Wijaya (born 12 July 1996) is an Indonesian professional footballer who plays as a right-back for Liga 1 club Bali United.
+I Made Andhika Pradana Wijaya (born 12 July 1996) is an Indonesian professional footballer who plays as a right-back for Super League club Bhyangkara Presisi, on loan from Bali United.

 Biography

 I Made Andhika Wijaya was born in Jakarta on 12 July 1996, he is the eldest of three children from a mother named Indah Wijaya.
 His father, I Made Pasek Wijaya was a former national football player, he is also the nephew of Made Sony Kawiarda, a former Persegi Gianyar coach.

 I Made Andhika's professional career began after he became a member of the PS Badung senior team in 2013 after previously a member in Perseden Denpasar.
 At a young age, he took part in bringing PS Badung promotion to the First Division in 2014.
 He also once helped bring the Denpasar Porprov team to win a gold medal at the 2015 Bali Porprov event which was held in Singaraja.
 A single goal from I Made Andhika at that time successfully led Denpasar to win in the Buleleng Porprov, thwarting the struggle of the Badung Regency Porprov.

 At the end of 2016, I Made Andhika was promoted to the Bali United first team.

 I Made Andhika Wijaya body height is 173 cm and weight 64 kg.